obophenotype/provisional_cell_ontology/README.md

 Currently, for the release to be prepared correctly, we need to force bdso-ext.owl component to be built first - this can be done by using `sh run.sh make components/bdso-base-ext.owl prepare_release`

 PCL uses a "base file import system" that merges before incorporating.
-To update imports, use `sh run.sh make no-mirror-refresh-imports`; to update merged imports, use  `sh run.sh make no-mirror-refresh-merged`
+To update imports, use  `sh run.sh make no-mirror-refresh-merged`

 ## Cite